-Tickets can be cancelled in line with the Club’s cancellation policy (available at www.theposh.com).
+Tickets can be cancelled in line with the Club’s cancellation policy.
 As soon as the ticket is cancelled, the points allocated from that game will be automatically deducted.

 Points will only be allocated once to each customer (even if they purchase a series of tickets).
 In order to get points, tickets must be purchased under an individual Fan IDs.
 The Ticket Office cannot retrospectively assign points once the transaction is complete.
 The club would recommend that supporters add “Friends & Family” within your account in advance.

-The points that fans accumulate will be on their accounts for two seasons.
-As the third season begins, points accumulated during the first season will be wiped.
-The points system will begin at the start of the season.
+The points that fans accumulate will be on their accounts for two seasons plus the current season.
+When the third season ends, points accumulated during the first season will be wiped.

 Below is a selection of scenarios on how/why certain points will be allocated: